mariushobbhahn/transformers_from_scratch/README.md

 Then we build a small sentiment classifier, a BERT model and a GPT model using existing PyTorch functions.
 In all cases, we only want to get the pipeline to work on a basic level and the performance does not have to beat the state-of-the-art or similar.

-You can find a more detailed description of the project and the rules we followed in this LessWrong post (TBD).
+You can find a more detailed description of the project and the rules we followed in this LessWrong post: https://www.lesswrong.com/posts/98jCNefEaBBb7jwu6/building-a-transformer-from-scratch-ai-safety-up-skilling.